 As I continue to explore the Loire Valley region in France, I thought I’d try another Vouvray or Chenin Blanc.
 Vouvray comes from the Touraine area of the Loire Valley, North of the Loire River.
 Chenin Blanc is an extremely versatile wine which can be made from dry to sweet and sparkling.
 I chose the Maison Alphonse Chotard, 2016 Vouvray.
 This AOC wine (the highest category of the French rating system) was purchased at Trader Joes and had 11.5%.

-The color is a clear pale straw.
+The color was a clear lemon, pale straw.

 Pairing and Comments